Walter Scott: Memorials and commemoration

 During his lifetime, Scott's portrait was painted by Sir Edwin Landseer and his fellow-Scots Sir Henry Raeburn and James Eckford Lauder, and in 1824 by the American painter Charles Robert Leslie, later engraved by M I Danforth in 1829.
 After Watts Souvenir of 1829 was published Close friends and family said "That it was the best engraving that had yet appeared of the likeness of the author of Waverley".

 Post Scott's life, 1833, W J Thompson painted a miniature for a gold memorial locket shown in William John Thompson.

 In Edinburgh, the 61.1-metre-tall Victorian Gothic spire of the Scott Monument was designed by George Meikle Kemp.
 It was completed in 1844, 12 years after Scott's death, and dominates the south side of Princes Street.
 Scott is also commemorated on a stone slab in Makars' Court, outside The Writers' Museum, Lawnmarket, Edinburgh, along with other prominent Scottish writers; quotes from his work are also visible on the Canongate Wall of the Scottish Parliament building in Holyrood.
 There is a tower dedicated to his memory on Corstorphine Hill in the west of the city and Edinburgh's Waverley railway station, opened in 1854, takes its name from his first novel.

 In Glasgow, Walter Scott's Monument dominates the centre of George Square, the main public square in the city.
 Designed by David Rhind in 1838, the monument features a large column topped by a statue of Scott.
 There is a statue of Scott in Central Park in New York City.

+In 1837 his son-in-law John Gibson Lockhart published his nine-volume Memoirs of the Life of Sir Walter Scott, one of the two most influential literary biographies of the decade along with Thomas Moore's Life of Lord Byron.

 Numerous Masonic Lodges have been named after Scott and his novels.
 For example: Lodge Sir Walter Scott, No. 859 (Perth, Australia) and Lodge Waverley, No. 597, (Edinburgh, Scotland).